lintabong/lintabong/README.md

-Im Lintang, i have been working as a freelancer since 2018. i started learning to code with c++ on embedded systems like arduino, esp, etc.
+Im Lintang, i have developed many tools by using arduino, esp and raspberry.
+I also develop machine learning, both supervised and unsupervised using python and Matlab

 Portofolios
 - <a>Rest API Class Manager</a> (Express.Js, noSQL Firebase Realtime Database, JWT oAuth, multiple type account)